wingroy001/Sim/README.md

 *.py is the python code for network *

-Modify and replace the network name in the code to get the new network algorithm.
+Modify and replace the network name in the code to get the new network's algorithm.